 Thinking of turning your side hustle into a legit business?
 Your refund could be your launch fund.

-• Buy a Clover POS system to sell your products or services
+Buy a Clover POS system and avoid the traps of many so-called free POS system offers for small businesses to sell your products or services

-• Run a small ad campaign on Instagram or Google
+Run a small ad campaign on Instagram or Google or try free and low-cost marketing ideas for small businesses

 Need help?
-That’s what we do at Velocity Merchant Services—we help small businesses accept payments, build websites, and get the gear they need to get started.
+That’s what we do at Velocity Merchant Services—we help small businesses accept payments with reliable payment processing solutions, build websites, and get the gear they need to get started.

 9. Improve Your Health or Well-being